All Episodes

 It's a tremendous day for the Middle East.

-And uh you can see that this is probably the greatest assemblage of countries in terms of wealth and power, maybe ever assembled, and it's uh just an honor to be a part of it.
+And you can see that this is probably the greatest assemblage of countries in terms of wealth and power, maybe ever assembled.

-The hostages, as you know, were let go on time on schedule.
+The hostages, as you know, were let go on time, on schedule.

-Uh the very sad situation of bodies, which was always a sad situation, and they're being sought out, and they're working with uh many different people finding some were brought in and some were not, and uh they're working out to find out where those bodies are.
+The very sad situation of bodies, which was always a sad situation, and they're being sought out and they're working with many different people, finding some were brought in and some were not.

 It's hard to believe that you even have to say something like that.

-It's so sad, it's so sad.
+It's so sad.

-I've heard from three thousand years to five hundred years, but whatever it is, it's a lot.
+I've heard from 3,000 years to 500 years, but whatever it is, it's a lot.

-But this was the one, this was the granddaddy of them all, and frankly, uh I thought this was probably gonna be the toughest, and maybe in many ways it was, but we had a lot of good talent.
+And frankly, I thought this was probably going to be the toughest, and maybe in many ways it was, but we had a lot of good talent.

-Uh John Ratcliffe was incredible.
+John Ratcliffe was incredible.

-We had uh an amazing array of talent.
+We had an amazing array of talent.

-Today, for the first time anyone can remember, we have a once-in-a-lifetime chance to put the old feuds and bitter hatreds behind us, and that's why so many people in this room uh they didn't get along.
+Today, for the first time, anyone can remember we have a once-in-a-lifetime chance to put the old feuds and bitter hatreds behind us.

 Some did, some didn't, but they're getting along now.